-Strava users?
+Strava security never really crossed your mind?
 Bike thieves are laughing at you.
 You’re making it easy for them by posting too much info online.
-Find out how to secure your data.
+Find out how to secure your data, and keep your bike and home safe.

 Here’s a very recent one from Dyfed-Powys police here in Wales.